ROCm/HIP/docs/markdown/hip_profiling.md

 This flag is primarily targeted to assist HIP development team in the development of the HIP runtime, but in some situations may be useful to HIP application developers as well.
 The HIP debug information is designed to print important information during the execution of a HIP API.
-HIP provides different color-coded levels of debug informaton:
+HIP provides different color-coded levels of debug information:
   - api  : Print the beginning and end of each HIP API, including the arguments and return codes.
 This is equivalent to setting HIP_TRACE_API=1.
   - sync : Print multi-thread and other synchronization debug information.
   - copy : Print which engine is doing the copy, which copy flavor is selected, information on source and destination memory.